jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ## Lab Objectives
-The student upon completion of lab 3 should have achieved the following objectives:
+The student upon completion of Lab 3 should have achieved the following objectives:

 * Understanding of ISIS routing policy
 * Enable BGP Labeled Unicast network routing over the SR-MPLS underlay